 You can use Simulink® to model a system and then simulate the dynamic behavior of that system.
 The basic techniques you use to create the simple model in this tutorial are the same techniques that you use for more complex models.

-Sine Wave — Generates an input signal for the model.
+Sine Wave — Generate an input signal for the model.

-Bus Creator — Combines the input signal and processed signal into one signal.
+Bus Creator — Combine multiple signals into one signal.

-From the MATLAB Toolstrip, click the Simulink Library button , or in the Command Window, enter
+Start MATLAB®.
+From the MATLAB Toolstrip, click the Simulink button .

-A short delay occurs the first time you open the Simulink Library Browser.
+A short delay occurs the first time you open Simulink.

 Set the Library Browser to stay on top of the other desktop windows.
 On the Library Browser toolbar, select the Stay on top button .

-To browse through the block libraries, select a MathWorks® product and a functional area in the left pane.
-Alternatively, you can search all the available block libraries at once.
+To browse through the block libraries, select a MathWorks® product and then a functional area in the left pane.
+To search all of the available block libraries, enter a search term.

-the Enter key.
-Simulink searches the libraries for blocks with
+and then press the Enter key.
+Simulink searches the libraries

 Get detailed information about a block.
 Right-click a block, and then select Help for the <block name>.
 The Help browser opens with the reference page for the block.